TKD04/generate-album-artworks/README.md

 A simple Node.js app to generate appropriate images for album artworks.

+## Default Settings

+- Encoder: mozjpeg
+- Quality: 75
+- maxWidth: 600px
+- maxHeight: 600px

+You can change these settings by changing `RESIZE_OPTION` and `FORMAT_OPTION` in the `gulpfile.mjs`.

 ## Install

 **NOTE**: You will need to install [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en) if you don't already have them.